Man and the Biosphere Program

 Man and the Biosphere at Isle Royale

-The Isle Royale Biosphere Reserve was established in 1980.
+The Isle Royale Biosphere Reserve was designated in 1980.
 It is a remote island archipelago, situated in the northwestern portion of Lake Superior, Michigan.
 The park offers outstanding possibilities for research in a remote ecosystem where human influences are limited.
 In this respect, Isle Royale is world renowned for its long-term wolf (Canis lupus)/moose (Alces alces) predator/prey study.

 Vegetation is mainly of boreal conifer and northern hardwood forest type.
 In the cooler and wetter areas near Lake Superior, balsam fir (Abies balsamea), white spruce (Picea glauca) and paper balsam (Betula papyrifera) dominate the mature forest.
 Sugar maple (Acer saccharum) and yellow birch (Betula alleghaniensis) dominate the warmer and drier sites in the interior of the biosphere reserve.
 The area's waters contain the most productive native fishery and genetically diverse trout populations in Lake Superior.

-Canadian Biosphere Reserves
+North American Biosphere Reserves

 Park footer